 Also available in either form are polyimides (the thermoset form of which already has been described).
 In thermoplastic form, polyimide resin readily releases volatiles under heat and pressure, producing parts with fewer voids.

 Two other resins have been added to this category in the past decade that, in thermoplastic form, can be processed, like thermosets, at lower viscosities.
-A class of cyclic thermoplastic polyesters developed originally at General Electric Co. and marketed by Cyclics Corp.
-(Schenectady, N.Y.) offers easier processing.
+A class of cyclic thermoplastic polyesters developed originally at General Electric Co. and marketed by Cyclics Corporation (Schenectady, NY, US) offers easier processing.
 Thermoplastic polyester is broken down into a cyclic oligomer form that, when heated to a specified temperature, drops to a water-like viscosity — a significant aid to fiber wetout.
 When it is catalyzed and then cooled, the oligomer returns to more conventional viscosity and forms a long-chain, high-molecular-weight thermoplastic.
 The material offers the properties of a thermoplastic but can be processed like a thermoset.
 Another example is the family of patented thermoplastic polyurethanes (TPUs) developed around 2000 by Dow Chemical Co.
-(Midland, Mich.) and spun off in 2004 to Midland-based Fulcrum Composites.
+(Midland, MI, US) and spun off in 2004 to Midland-based Fulcrum Composites Inc..
 These TPUs have made possible the commercialization of a thermoplastic pultrusion process.
 Although pultrusion has been dominated by low-viscosity thermosets, the Dow TPUs have the ability to partially depolymerize at their processing temperature and rapidly repolymerize as they cool.
-In other words, the monomer molecules in the long polymer chains partially unlink as the resin pellets are heated and melted, then relink again when cooled.
+In other words, the monomer molecules in the long polymer chains partially unlink as the resin pellets are heated and melted, then relink when cooled.
 This development has made possible the production of pultruded profiles that can be postformed (via thermoforming) or overmolded (via extrusion and/or injection molding) to create products such as threaded rod, without the use of machining processes that damage the pultruded fibers.

 Other matrices: Carbon, metal and ceramic

-Metals (e.g., aluminum, titanium and magnesium) and ceramics (such as silicon carbide) are used as matrices, as well, for specialized applications, such as spacecraft components, where minimal CTE and an absence of outgassing are required.
+Metals (e.g., aluminum, titanium and magnesium) and ceramics (such as silicon carbide) are used as matrices, as well, for very specialized applications, such as spacecraft components, where minimal CTE and an absence of outgassing are essential.
 They also are used in engine components, where polymer matrices cannot offer the extremely high temperature resistance that such applications require.